rustic-rs/rustic/config/README.md

 | progress-interval | The interval at which progress indicators are shown.                              | "100ms"       | "1m"              | RUSTIC_PROGRESS_INTERVAL |
 | use-profile       | An array of profiles to use.                                                      | Empty array   |                   | RUSTIC_USE_PROFILE       |

+### Global Options - env variables

+All given environment variables are set before processing.
+This is handy to configure e.g. the `rclone`-backend or some commands which will be called by rustic.

+**Important**: Please do not forget to include environment variables set in the config file as a possible source of errors if you encounter problems.
+They could possibly shadow other values that you have already set.

 ### Repository Options

 | Attribute        | Description                                                | Default Value            | Example Value          | Environment Variable    |